Pillars of Victory

 stands the Host; and with another light chain which hangs from the stern,

-he fastens it at the opposite end to another anchor hanging form the
+he fastens it at the opposite end to another anchor hanging from the

 column on which stands the Immaculate Virgin.